Optimal Transport-Guided Adversarial Attacks on Graph Neural Network-Based Bot Detection: Hyper-parameters

 \autoref{tab:hparams-attack} summarizes the hyperparameters used to instantiate each adversarial attack baseline under a common evaluation protocol: we attack 50 target nodes per run with a small per-target edit budget \(B\in\{1,3,5\}\).
 For scalability, all attacks fall back to a localized \(k\)-hop subgraph (with \(k=2\) and at most 50k nodes) when \(|V|\ge 10^5\), otherwise operating on the full graph, which keeps runtime and memory comparable across datasets.
 Nettack uses a conservative learning-rate cutoff (0.004) and an early-stop rule when no admissible structural edits remain, while FGA is configured for edge rewiring only; PR-BCD follows its standard randomized block-coordinate optimization with 125 epochs, 100 resamples, and a probability-margin loss.
+LR-BCD follows the local-budget attack of~\citet{gosch2023adversarial}; in our targeted setting, its node-wise local budget is set equal to the per-target budget.
+FGA-mod and PR-BCD-mod use the same hyperparameters as FGA and PR-BCD but project each candidate update onto the admissible bot$\rightarrow$human edge set before the update is committed.
 In contrast, \pname replaces surrogate gradients entirely with a learned OT guidance signal (no surrogate model), using moderate entropic regularization \(\epsilon=0.2\) with 30 Sinkhorn iterations and a compact cost network \((128,256)\).
 The additional domain constraint guided edit-policy constraints (e.g., max reuse 3, and prohibiting human\(\rightarrow\)bot follow-backs) bias perturbations toward sparse and operationally plausible edits under social-graph constraints.